stein-bmcc/portfolio-WHH88lbm/src/about.md

   <div class="section">
         <h1>About me</h1>
         <img src="/image/me.JPG" alt="Me" style="width:340px;height:440px;">
-       <p>My name is Bimei Li and I am studying at Borough of Manhattan Community College now.
-        My major is Multimedia Programming and Design.
-I am going to transfer to the 4years college in fall 2024.
-I have done some school projects such as creating simple web pages and designing simple 2D animations with JavaScript.
-Also, I have basic knowledge of Photoshop, Illustrator, InDesign and After Effects.</p>
+       <p>Bimei Li is currently pursuing a BFA in Communication Design at New York City College of Technology.
+She has done some school projects such as creating simple web pages, packaging design, logos, posters, book ads, instagram carousel, mockups, brand manual guide and instructional manual.
+With hands-on experience in customer service and data management from a five-year tenure at eRxCity Pharmacy.
+She is currently looking for an internship related to her major.</p>
   </div>